satveerg/provisioning-ec2-Instance-with-key-pairs-using-terraform/README.md

-# EC2 Instance with Key Pair
+# EC2 Instance with Key Pair using Terraform

 This project will be used to create an EC2 Instance using Terraform with AWS Key Pair.